Customer Dissatisfaction: What Causes It and How to Fix It

 • Lack of organization in the product’s resource center.

-Poor customer service representative interactions
+Poor customer service representative interactions make users frustrated

 If your customer service agents are not meeting the needs and solving the issues of your customers promptly, this can become a trigger for customer dissatisfaction.

-Below are examples of poor performance from your customer service department:
+Below are examples of poor customer service:

 • Using harmful and foul language around customers.